 Ava is an experienced Receptionist and has progressed into an Office Manager role.
-The Harvard CV template is a simple, straightforward design showcasing her daily duties versus key achievements.Create your CV
+The Harvard CV template has a simple, straightforward design showcasing her daily duties versus achievements.Create your CV

 "Detail-oriented and resourceful administrative professional with excellent written and verbal skills.
 Adept at supporting senior management across multiple levels."Ava Hatt - Front Office Manager/Receptionist